Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 If you're looking for right click detection, scroll down to `addusecommand`.
 Note that there are limitations regarding stackable items.

 This is a stable addon, it shouldn't require an update to remain compatible with new Minecraft versions.
+This means it also doesn't require any experimental toggles.

 Do you find yourself wishing Bedrock could do more with commands?